Journal of the National Comprehensive Cancer Network

 The Journal of the National Comprehensive Cancer Network, established in 2003, is a monthly peer-reviewed medical journal of oncology and the official journal of the National Comprehensive Cancer Network (NCCN).
-It is published by Harborside Press and the editor-in-chief is Margaret Tempero (UCSF Helen Diller Family Comprehensive Cancer Center).
+It is published by Harborside Press and the editor-in-chief is Daniel M. Geynisman (Fox Chase Cancer Center).
 It publishes the NCCN Clinical Practice Guidelines in Oncology, updates and review articles elaborating on guideline recommendations, and health services and clinical research papers, as well as correspondence and commentaries.

 Abstracting and indexing

 The journal is abstracted and indexed in: